percona/grafana/public/app/plugins/panel/pmm-update/README.md

 # PMM Update

-This panel checks and installs PMM updates - FABIO.
+This panel checks and installs updates for PMM